IanCStewart/minor-part-up/README.md

-# minor-part-up
+# Part-up Redux/ React demo
-Repo for part-up demo
+> Demoing the activity tab comment page with redux and react-redux